 Wesley Johnston's St. Blazey Families Introduction Page

 I am gradually working my way through the 1813-1835 (plus or minus a few years) parish registers of St. Blazey, Cornwall.
 This is very much a work in progress, which will move forward in fits and spurts as I have the time and energy to do anything.
-There is no timeline for when it will be done nor even when the next version of the downloaded web page will be.
+There is no timeline for when it will be done nor even when the next version of the download of the tree from Ancestry will be.

 No claim is made that connections are proven; uncertain connections are noted as such.
 So use as a guide not as gospel.